 In 1956, 16-year-old Tom Brokaw was working at a local radio station in Yankton, South Dakota, on the night of the presidential election.
 Watch as Tom reveals why he still thinks of the smallest tasks he performed that night every time he anchors the election night coverage for NBC News.

-Singer Alicia Keys says that before she went solo, she wanted to be the "baby Michael Jackson" of a girl group.
 Watch as she reminisces about the all-girl group she joined when she was 9 years old and how she eventually went off on her own.